MillsapTatiana-FS/ProjectPortfolio3/README.md

 - npm
 - Chrome or Safari
 - Express
+- React

 ### How to get started

 Make sure a .env file was created and put the environment variables inside.
-Please make sure CLIENT_ID and CLIENT_SECRET are secured away.
+Please make sure CLIENT_ID and CLIENT_SECRET are secured.
 Use npm start

 ### Links